USS Sphinx: Vietnam War

 In January 1967 orders were issued to reactivate Sphinx for use in Vietnam.
 She was towed to New Orleans, Louisiana, in February, and on 16 December 1967, placed in commission.
 The ship sailed for the west coast on 8 January 1968, and arrived at San Diego, on 23 February.
 On 22 April, Sphinx and Cohoes sailed for the western Pacific.
 The ships made port calls at Pearl Harbor, Kusaie, Guam, and Subic Bay.
 Sphinx sailed independently from there on 6 June, and four days later, arrived at Vũng Tàu, South Vietnam.
 Sphinx moved to Dong Tam Base Camp, on 11 June, and was assigned to the Mobile Riverine Force in the Mekong Delta.
 Her unit was Task Force (TF) 117 composed of 11 shallow-draft ships and over 150 river assault boats.
 The repair ship was on a non-rotating basis and, during 1969, had very little time underway.
 She operated in the Tien Giang and Ham Luong rivers, providing service and support for the river boats as they engaged in operations against the Viet Cong.
 The ship sailed from Vietnam, on 21 June, for a yard period at Sasebo, and returned on 25 August.

 Upon her return to Vietnam, Sphinx operated along the Vam Co River.
-In addition to her regular duties, the ship served as the tactical operations center of the Can Giouc Interdiction Unit and also developed helicopter capabilities, handling 50 landings before 31 December 1969.
+In addition to her regular duties, the ship served as the tactical operations center of the Can Giuoc Interdiction Unit and also developed helicopter capabilities, handling 50 landings before 31 December 1969.
 She remained in Vietnam, until 14 December 1970, when she weighed anchor for a yard period at Yokosuka.
 On the last day of the year, the ship lost power in both main engines and was adrift 340 mi from Sasebo.
 On 2 January 1971, USS Chipola took her under tow for Sasebo where she was repaired.

 Sphinx was back off Vietnam, on 11 March, and remained there until sailing for the west coast several months later.
 She arrived at Bremerton, Washington, on 2 July, and prepared to rejoin the reserve fleet.
 On 30 September 1971, Sphinx was placed in reserve, out of commission, and remained berthed at Bremerton, into December 1974.
 Sphinx was struck from the Naval Vessel Register on 16 April 1977.